openzipkin/brave/instrumentation/grpc/README.md

 # brave-instrumentation-grpc
 This contains tracing client and server interceptors for [grpc](github.com/grpc/grpc-java).

+The `GrpcTracing` class holds a reference to a tracing component, instructions on what to put into gRPC spans, and interceptors.

 The client interceptor adds trace headers to outgoing requests.
 The server interceptor extracts trace state from incoming requests.
 Both report to Zipkin how long each request takes, along with relevant tags like the response status.

-To enable tracing for a gRPC application, add the interceptors when when constructing the client and server bindings:
+To enable tracing for a gRPC application, add the interceptors when constructing the client and server bindings:

 ```java